Advocacy

 What's happening now?

-VicSRC is advising DET on the most effective ways to communicate the changes to the senior secondary certificate with students and will continue to provide feedback about how the reforms are being implemented and the impact on students.
+VicSRC is advising DE on the most effective ways to communicate changes to the senior secondary certificate with students and will continue to provide feedback about reform implementation and student impact.

 What does this mean for students?